sdsc-ordes/quitsh/README.md

 > [!CAUTION]
 >
-> This repository is in `beta` and not stable enough since the design space of
+> This repository is in `beta`.
+The design space of
-> this tool is still explored.
-Documentation is incomplete.
+> this tool is still explored and breaking changes might occure.
+> Documentation is incomplete.

 The `quitsh` framework (`/kwɪʧ/`) is a build-tooling **CLI framework** designed to replace loosely-typed scripting languages (e.g., `bash`, `python`, and